-DCJS requires that ALL staff have email and internet access with valid virus protection that is updated regularly.
+DCJS requires that ALL staff have professional email and internet access with valid virus protection that is updated regularly and conforms to your local IT policies.
 Part of the PTCC 1% may be used for this purpose.

 5. Supplies and Other Operating Expenses